-Safety and Environmental Manager, Iona
+Safety and Environmental Manager and former DE&S apprentice, Iona

 Job title: Safety and Environmental Manager for Boats, in the Ships domain.

 Firstly, can you tell us about your day-to-day role, what it involves, and what you enjoy most about it?

 I’m responsible for providing assurance and governance of in-service boats as well as new acquisition boats, ensuring they are safe to operate and environmentally sound.
 This means that when they’re operated, they don’t present any clear impact or risk to the environment, such as pollution or disturbance of wildlife.
 This is achieved through compliance with current legislation and standards, and following due process and regulations as laid out by the Defence Safety Authority (DSA), Defence Maritime Regulator (DMR), and DE&S Ships Operating Centre.

 I enjoy learning through safety and environmental courses – I feel like it really supports me in my day-to-day work.
 I also really enjoy going out to see equipment on site – I find that it’s really motivating to see the impact of my work first-hand.

 Ensuring equipment is safe, to keep the military personnel who use it safe, makes my role really rewarding.
 My role also makes a positive impact for the armed forces by ensuring that there is a continued capability to meet UK defence requirements and international defence requirements (for example in supporting NATO or other allied organisations).

 What was your pathway into this career?